davelawrence/shopify-image-renamer/README.md

 - You can inspect intermediate files to verify correctness before moving to the next step.
 - For new product types or catalog changes, use the `--confirm` flag to layer in manual verification.
 - When satisfied, run the full pipeline automatically for efficiency.
+- Use the utility scripts for debugging and verification when needed.

 ## Workflow